| ||

 We don't believe there will be any great 'die off' (war or cataclysm aside) as some Peak Oil advocates predict.
 For example, if you look at the third world, their populations continue to rise rapidly even though they use proportionally far less oil that we do in the West.

 We see great opportunities for new technology, much of which hasn't even been envisaged yet.
 We don't see a return to the stone age.
 The economic system will change radically as economic growth (and with it the ever increasing waste of resources) slows.
 We envisage a system of natural capitalism and a publicly owned non-inflationary money system.
-(Our other website deals with prepaid Mastercard debit card and bank account facilities for those in the UK.)

 In the left and right hand columns you will see links to sites and articles which discuss the Peak Oil issue in greater depth, some of which are very technical in nature.